Value-added tax (VAT)

 |Tax on incineration of waste subject to quotas, NOK per ton CO2

 |Continental shelf: CO2 tax in the petroleum industry:

 |Natural gas released into the air

 Natural resource tax

-A NOK 0.013 per kWh natural resource tax applies to hydro power activities, based on one-seventh of the produced kWh for the income year in question and the six previous years.
+Hydropower activities are subject to a natural resource tax of NOK 0.013 per kWh as determined based on 1/7 of the produced kWh for the income year in question and the six previous years.
 The natural resource tax is creditable against the standard CIT.